 Public adjusters are insurance professionals who are not associated with an insurance company.
 Public adjusters are hired by insured individuals to help with all aspects of the claims process.
 Unlike public adjusters, independent adjusters represent an insurance company and will not work for a private customer.
 Independent adjusters focus on the best interests of the company they represent and thus are not necessarily working to provide customers with the most money for their claims after an incident.

-Pursuant to North Carolina General Statute 58-33A-10, individuals must obtain a North Carolina public adjuster license using the National Insurance Producer Registry before conducting any business operations as an adjuster in the State of North Carolina.
-All adjusters must be at least 18 years old, successfully complete a Pearson VUE insurance exam if a resident of the state, pay all applicable fees and include proof of $20,000 surety bond.
-The cost of a $20,000 public adjuster surety bond in North Carolina is $100 and no credit check is required.
+Pursuant to Public Adjusters Article 33 A, individuals must obtain a North Carolina public adjuster license using the National Insurance Producer Registry before conducting any business as an adjuster in the State of North Carolina.
+All adjusters must be at least 18 years old, successfully complete a Pearson VUE insurance exam if a resident of the state, pay all applicable fees, and include proof of a $20,000 surety bond.
+The cost of a $20,000 public adjuster surety bond in North Carolina is $200 with SuretyBonds.com, and no credit check is required.

 All public insurance adjuster bonds ensure licensees adhere to all provisions of North Carolina General Statute 58-33A-50.
-Specifically, the required $20,000 surety bond authorizes recovery by the Commissioner of Insurance of the State of North Carolina on behalf of any person who suffers damage as the result of the adjuster’s erroneous acts, failure to act, conviction of fraud or conviction of unfair practices made against an individual.
+Specifically, the required $20,000 surety bond authorizes recovery by the Commissioner of Insurance of the State of North Carolina on behalf of any person who suffers damage as the result of the adjuster’s erroneous acts, failure to act, conviction of fraud, or conviction of unfair practices made against an individual.

 Check out the graphic below for a summarized list of North Carolina public adjuster license requirements.

 To receive a public adjuster license in North Carolina, an individual must pass the Pearson VUE insurance exam.
-The exam can be scheduled at the Pearson VUE website, using the exam titled: InsNC-PAdj36: NC Public Adjuster, and taken at a variety of testing centers across the state.
-The North Carolina insurance exam comprised of 150 questions covers a wide range of topics with the intent to “reflect the laws, statutes, rules, and regulations for the practice of insurance in North Carolina.”
+The exam can be scheduled at the Pearson VUE website using the exam titled “InsNC-PAdj36: NC Public Adjuster,” and it can taken at a variety of testing centers across the state.
+The North Carolina insurance exam, comprised of 150 questions, covers a wide range of topics with the intent to “reflect the laws, statutes, rules, and regulations for the practice of insurance in North Carolina.”
 Interested individuals can also find practice exams on the Pearson VUE website.

-Those that receive a license must maintain a place of residence in North Carolina, as well as provide a complete set of fingerprints for a background check.
+Fingerprints are not required for non-resident public adjuster license applicants.
+However, those who receive a license must maintain a place of residence in North Carolina, as well as provide a complete set of fingerprints for a background check.
 Fingerprints must be provided to the Commissioner of North Carolina within 30 days of applying for the public adjuster license.
 Applicants will be able to provide fingerprints via an email sent by the National Insurance Producer Registry after a completed application is received by the state.